formerredbeard/arduino-sauna-control/readme.md

  Features desired to raise to a 1.0 version:
 ----
   a.
 Preheat mode with indication Sauna is to operating temp.
 I am thinking a beep when a minimum operating temperature is reached.
   b.
 Add ability to change between C and F.

  Future potential features that could be added:
 ----
   a.
 Add variable stored in EEProm for tracking hours in use ( potentially since manually reset )
   b.
 IP connectivity for monitoring purposes (not likely)
   c.
 Track time for individual person in Sauna (If wanted to track days would need to add a RTC to the mix)

- Rev History
+ Rev History:
 ----
  .7 Fixed the reverse logic for the Heater Operation.
 Also adjusted up the Maximums for temp. - Tested as functional and works.
  .6 Changed logic to allow for reverse logic on the control board, added delay to reading temp probe when light is turned off or on.
  .5 Bug fixes mostly and first fully functional version (I thought) .4 Bug fixes - First potentially usable version
  .3 Bug fixes and added Alarm State
  .2 First commit to Github
  .1 Initial logic

  Known Issues:
 ----